-On December 1, 2006, Landec sold its direct marketing and sales seed company, Fielder's Choice Direct ("FCD"), which included the Fielder's Choice Direct [®] and Heartland Hybrid [®] brands, to American Seeds, Inc., a wholly owned subsidiary of Monsanto Company ("Monsanto").
-Subsequent to the sale of FCD, Landec now has three core businesses - Food Products Technology, Commodity Trading and Technology Licensing which are described below.
-Financial information concerning the industry segments for which the Company reported its operations during fiscal years 2006, 2007 and 2008 is summarized in Note 14 to the Consolidated Financial Statements.
+In 2006, Landec sold its direct marketing and sales seed company, Fielder's Choice Direct ("FCD"), which included the Fielder's Choice Direct[®] and Heartland Hybrid[®] brands, to American Seeds, Inc., a wholly owned subsidiary of Monsanto Company ("Monsanto").
+Subsequent to the sale of FCD, Landec now has three core businesses - Food Products Technology, Commodity Trading and Technology Licensing, each of which is described below.
+Financial information concerning the industry segments for which the Company reported its operations during fiscal years 2007, 2008 and 2009 is summarized in Note 14 to the Consolidated Financial Statements.

 Our Food Products Technology business is operated through a subsidiary, Apio, Inc. ("Apio"), and combines our proprietary food packaging technology with the capabilities of a large national food supplier and value-added produce processor.
-Value-added processing uses Landec's proprietary BreatheWay® packaging technology to package produce that is processed by washing, and in some cases cutting and mixing, resulting in packaged produce that achieves increased shelf life and reduced shrink (waste) and eliminates the need for ice during distribution.
+Value-added processing uses Landec's proprietary BreatheWay® packaging technology to package produce that is processed by washing, and in some cases cutting and mixing, resulting in packaged produce that achieves increased shelf life and reduced shrink (waste) and eliminates the need for ice during the distribution cycle.

-Our Commodity Trading business is operated through Apio, Inc. and combines Apio's export company, Cal Ex Trading Company ("Cal-Ex") with Apio's domestic buy-sell commodity business that purchases and sells whole fruit and vegetable products to Asia and domestically to Wal-Mart.
+Our Commodity Trading business is operated through Apio and combines Apio's export company, Cal Ex Trading Company ("Cal-Ex"), with Apio's domestic buy-sell commodity business that purchases and sells whole fruit and vegetable products to Asia and domestically to Wal-Mart.

-Our Technology Licensing business includes the licensing of proprietary Intellicoat® seed coating technology which we have licensed to Monsanto and our Intelimer polymer business that licenses and/or supplies products outside of our Food Products Technology business to companies such as Air Products and Chemicals, Inc. ("Air Products") and Nitta Corporation ("Nitta").
+Our Technology Licensing business includes our proprietary Intellicoat® seed coating technology which we have licensed to Monsanto and our Intelimer® polymer business that licenses and/or supplies products outside of our Food Products Technology and our Commodity Trading businesses to companies such as Air Products and Chemicals, Inc. ("Air Products") and Nitta Corporation ("Nitta").

-The Company's core polymer products are based on its patented proprietary Intelimer® polymers, which differ from other polymers in that they can be customized to abruptly change their physical characteristics when heated or cooled through a pre-set temperature switch.
+Our core polymer products are based on its patented proprietary Intelimer polymers, which differ from other polymers in that they can be customized to abruptly change their physical characteristics when heated or cooled through a pre-set temperature switch.
 For instance, Intelimer polymers can change within the range of one or two degrees Celsius from a non-adhesive state to a highly tacky, adhesive state; from an impermeable state to a highly permeable state; or from a solid state to a viscous liquid state.
 These abrupt changes are repeatedly reversible and can be tailored by Landec to occur at specific temperatures, thereby offering substantial competitive advantages in the Company's target markets.

-The Company was incorporated in California on October 31, 1986.
-The Company completed its initial public offering in 1996 and is listed on The NASDAQ Global Select Market under the symbol "LNDC".
+We were incorporated in California on October 31, 1986 and reincorporated as a Delaware corporation on November 6, 2008.
+Our common stock is listed on The NASDAQ Global Select Market under the symbol "LNDC".